Klebert-Engineering/simfil/README.md

 ```

 ## Building the Project
 Simfil uses CMake as build system and can be built using all three major compilers, GCC, Clang and MSVC.
+Dependencies outsides the repository are automatically downloaded using CMakes `FetchContent` system.

 ```sh
 mkdir build && cd build